Rheeceyy/iw6x-cj/README.md

 # iw6x-cj

-A private match mod for the Codjumper enjoyers
+A private match mod for IW6X (Call of Duty Ghosts)